antibland/starting_point/README.md

 ##What's In Here?

-###Vertical Rhythm Rules###
+###Typographical Vertical Rhythm###

-Establishing a vertical rhythm at the outset of a web project makes your content much easier to consume. `Compass` makes this pretty easy to set up and you can read more about vertical rhythm [here][3].
+Establishing a typographical vertical rhythm at the outset of a web project makes your content much easier to read and understand. `Compass` makes this pretty easy to set up and you can read more about vertical rhythm [here][3].

 ###Responsive Videos and Images###